 The history of the Strahov Monastery goes back to the middle of the 12th century when it was founded by the Czech prince Vladislav II.
 It was located right on the outskirts of Prague city, so the monastery was repeatedly attacked and destroyed.

-The monks were able to save the monastery by opening its library to all comers.
-In addition to it, within the walls of the monastery, there is a large collection of paintings, which even today can be appreciated at one of the many exhibitions.
+The monks saved the monastery by opening its library to all comers.
+In addition, within the monastery’s walls is a large collection of paintings, which can still be appreciated today at one of the many exhibitions.

 Lednice Castle (50 km from Brno)

 From a small fortress to guard the bridge over the Dyje River, Lednice was converted into a gorgeous Neo-Gothic chateau.
-The greatest contribution to the development was made by the Lichtenstein family, to whom the castle and surrounding land belonged from 1332 to 1945.
+The Lichtenstein family contributed significantly to the development, to whom the castle and surrounding land belonged from 1332 to 1945.

-The current appearance of the castle was acquired in the mid-19th century by Prince Aloys II, who visited England and was inspired by the local architecture and the Neo-Gothic style fashionable at the time.
+The castle’s current appearance was acquired in the mid-19th century by Prince Aloys II, who visited England and was inspired by the local architecture and the Neo-Gothic style fashionable at the time.

 Of great interest is the palm orangery from 1848, believed to be the oldest in Europe.
-The castle and the surrounding areas are so large that there are several sightseeing itineraries to choose from.
-However, each of them is equally interesting.
+The castle and the surrounding areas are so large that several sightseeing itineraries are available.
+However, each is equally interesting.

 Charles Bridge (Prague)

-However, long before the Charles Bridge construction, the two Prague districts were connected by the Judith Bridge, but it stopped being developed and was therefore replaced.
-It is believed that the foundation stone was laid by Charles IV on 9 July 1357 at 5:31 am.
+However, long before the construction of the Charles Bridge, the two Prague districts were connected by the Judith Bridge.
+However, it stopped being developed and was, therefore, replaced.
+It is believed that Charles IV laid the foundation stone on 9 July 1357 at 5:31 a.m.

 This is no accident because, at that time, the magic of numbers was given great importance, and the bridge laid at that time was to stand for centuries.
-And so it happened because the Charles Bridge has been connecting the two banks for hundreds of years and has recently become a widespread tourist attraction.
+This happened because the Charles Bridge has been connecting the two banks for hundreds of years and has recently become a widespread tourist attraction.

 On the 520-metre-long bridge, people are attracted by the excellent views of the city and the 30 unique sculptures on the sides.